Sreejyothi123/Sreejyothi123/README.md

 - 👋 Hi, I’m Sreejyothi S.
 - A passionate data analyst on a mission to transform raw data into actionable insights that fuel growth
-- 🌱 I’m currently I'm currently immersing myself in ML
+- 🌱 I’m currently immersing myself in ML

 <!---